FEMA Major Disaster Declaration – North Dakota Severe Winter Storm and Straight-line Winds

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the Rosebud Sioux Tribe to supplement tribal recovery efforts in the areas affected by severe winter storms and snowstorms from December 12-25, 2022.
-The following areas has been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the state of Washington to supplement state, tribal and local recovery efforts in areas affected by wildfires from August 18-25, 2023.
+The following counties have been approved for assistance:

 Public Assistance: